-- Report of Independent Registered Public Accounting Firm - Consolidated Balance Sheets as at June 30, 2012 and 2011. - Consolidated Statements of Operations/Income for the Years Ended June 30, 2012 and 2011. - Consolidated Statements of Stockholders' Equity(Deficiency) and Comprehensive Income(Loss) for the Years Ended June 30, 2012 and 2011. - Consolidated Statements of Cash Flows for the Years Ended June 30, 2012 and 2011. - Notes to Consolidated Financial Statements. - Information required by schedules called for under Regulation S-X is either not applicable or is included in the consolidated financial statements or notes to the financial statements.

-b) REPORTS ON FORM 8-K

-• Registrant's Report on Form 8-K containing the Company's Earnings Report for the first nine months of Fiscal 2012.
-May 10, 2012, Commission File No. 0-10248.
+- •Report of Independent Registered Public Accounting Firm - •Consolidated Balance Sheets as at June 30, 2013 and 2012. - •Consolidated Statements of Income for the Years Ended June 30, 2013 and 2012. - •Consolidated Statements of Stockholders' Equity for the Years Ended June 30, 2013 and 2012. - •Consolidated Statements of Cash Flows for the Years Ended June 30, 2013 and 2012. - •Notes to Consolidated Financial Statements. - •Information required by schedules called for under Regulation S-X is either not applicable or is included in the consolidated financial statements or notes to the financial statements. - b) REPORTS ON FORM 8-K - Registrant's Report on Form 8-K containing the - •Company's Earnings Report for the first nine months of Fiscal 2013.
+May 15, 2013.
+Commission File No. 0-10248. - Registrant's Report on Form 8-K/A containing financial information concerning the purchase by Health Diagnostics Management, LLC of certain assets and subsidiaries from Health Diagnostics, LLC et al. May 20, 2013.
+Commission File No. 0-10248 - •Registrant's Report on Form 8-K reporting the results of the election of directors and selection of auditors at the annual meeting of stockholders.
+June 26, 2013.
+Commission File No. 0-10248.